 Excitement and Lack Of Teamwork – In Gita Verse 1.13 After that, the conch shells, drums, bugles, trumpets and horns were all suddenly sounded, and the combined sound was tumultuous.

-This verse conveys two things – Excitement and Lack Of Teamwork.
+This verse from the Bhagavad Gita communicates two primary themes: Excitement and Lack of Teamwork.

 Tags: